-Description: The Audio Technica ATH-M50x and ATH-M50 continue to garner accolades and rave reviews to this day.
+Description: The Audio Technica ATH-M50x, ATH-M40x and ATH-M50 continue to garner accolades and rave reviews to this day.
 This article describes the main feature, pros, cons and benefits you can get by buying these extremely popular headphones.
-More importantly, you will learn also about how these two headphones compare and my personal recommendation as to which one to buy and why?
+More importantly, you will learn also about how these three headphones compare and my personal recommendation as to which one to buy and why?

 First, let’s learn the main and most important features of these headphones and their major specs.

 The headphone industry is one of the most competitive fields in the audio trade, there’s no question about that.
-Yet there’s something to be said about the Audio Technica ATH-M50 and more in particular its successor ATH-M50x.
+Yet there’s something to be said about the Audio Technica ATH-M50 and more in particular its successor ATH-M50x and also ATH-M40x.